Code-Institute-Submissions/paulday966-milestone1/README.md

 * Public transport
 * Parking

+It was also used to add icons at the beginning of the cafe's contact us details:

+* Address
+* Phone number
+* Email address
+* Website

 #### Google Fonts

-I have used Google Fonts to style the font used on all pages.
+I have used Google Fonts to style the font on all pages.

 * [Google Fonts](https://fonts.google.com/)

 #### Github

-I have used a Github repository to store all of the html and css files, the images used, wireframe pdf files and the Readme.md file.
+I have used a Github repository to store all of the files, images, wireframe pdfs and the Readme.md file.

 * [Github](https://github.com/)

 #### Gitpod

-I used Gitpod to write and save the html files and CSS and store the CSS in a folder.
+I used Gitpod to write and save the html, CSS and JavaScript files and store the style.css file in a folder.
 It was also used to upload the images and wireframes into seperate folders.
-All of the work was saved to the repository for this project bit by bit by using git commands.
+All of the work was saved to the repository linked to this project by using git commands.

 * [Gitpod](https://www.gitpod.io/)

-#### Embed Google Maps
+#### Embeded Google Maps

-I used this website to input the cafe's location, so that the location comes up on the on screen Google Map.
-Before generating the code I needed I was able to adjust the size of the map to my requirements.
+I used this website to input the cafe's location, so that the location is shown on the map with a pin.
+Before generating the html code I needed, I was able to adjust the size of the map to meet my requirements.
 Once the code was generated I pasted it into the info card and deleted the parts I didn't need.

 * [Embed Google Maps for website Maps generator for free](https://www.embedgooglemap.net/en/?gclid=Cj0KCQjwpNr4BRDYARIsAADIx9w2dCTRcQJCJxIXJn9gCWRinhuiUD1BjqXTQ-_3aUrx3Bvb5CRBA6EaAkWgEALw_wcB)

 #### W3 Schools

-I used this website to check on what I would need to do to build some of my ideas and also to make sure some of my code was correct.
+I used this website to check on what I would need to do to create some of my ideas and also to make sure some of my code in other parts of the websiyte were correct.

 [w3schools.com](https://www.w3schools.com/)

 #### Stackoverflow

-I used this website to help explain the z-index for keeping the nav menu at the top of the screen when scolling
+I used this website to help explain the z-index for keeping the navigation menu at the top of the screen when scolling

 [Stackoverflow](https://stackoverflow.com/)

 #### CSS Tricks

-I used this website to help explain the z-index for keeping the nav menu at the top of the screen when scolling
+I also used this website to help explain the z-index for keeping the navigation menu at the top of the screen when scolling

 [CSS Tricks](https://css-tricks.com/)

 #### Coolors.co

-I used this website to find the background colour for the pages.
+I used this website to find the background colour for all of the pages.

 [Coolors](https://coolors.co/)